Branding and Identity work

 I don’t try to market the branding work I’ve done, simply because I enjoy product design / UX design more, and don’t want to distract from that focus in my portfolio.

-Where I haven’t always owned these branding initiatives, I’m always game for a creative problem and jumping in to help drive the holistic product vision.
-This has regularly included working closely with branding and marketing teams.
-Here’s branding work I’ve done for some of the larger companies in parallel to my UX / Product design initiatives.
+Where I haven’t always owned these branding initiatives, I’m always game for a creative problem and jumping in to help drive the holistic product vision, which has many times included working with branding and marketing teams.
+Here’s some branding work I’ve done for some of the larger companies in parallel to my UX / Product design initiatives.

 Microsoft Azure Quantum: